Excluding cosmetic surgeries on hyperbolic 3-manifolds: Obstructions and tests from knot invariants

-One immediate conclusion is that \reftest{Detcherry} (TQFT) is very effective.
-Indeed, its effectiveness seems to grow as the crossing number increases: there are over 8,000,000 knots with 17 crossings, and Detcherry has computed that only 45 of these knots have the property that $V_K(e^{2\pi i/5}) = 1$, which makes the test inconclusive \cite{Detcherry:Cosmetic}. \reftest{HanselmanFull} (Hanselman HFK) is also quite powerful.
-The combination of Tests~ \ref{Test:GenusThickQuick}, \ref{Test:JonesDeriv}, and~\ref{Test:Detcherry} is very quick to run, and serves to rule out the vast majority of knots.
+One immediate conclusion is that \reftest{Detcherry} (TQFT) is extremely effective.
+Indeed, its effectiveness seems to grow as the crossing number increases: the proportion of prime knots with exactly $n$ crossings that satisfy $V_K(e^{2\pi i/5}) = 1$ is

+Since \reftest{Detcherry} is considerably slower than the Alexander--based tests, we note that the combination of Tests~\ref{Test:Casson}, \ref{Test:GenusThickQuick}, \ref{Test:JonesDeriv}, and~\ref{Test:Detcherry} is very fast to run when performed in that order, and serves to rule out the vast majority of knots.
+We also note that \reftest{Alexander} (Alexander polynomial), which only became available after our initial work on this project, is both very fast and very powerful all on its own.

 The following table describes the level of dependence between the various tests.
 Given events $A$ and $B$, let $P(A |B)$ denote the conditional probability of $A$, given $B$.
 The ratio $\frac{P(A | B)}{P(A)}$ is called the \emph{normalized likelihood of $A$ given $B$}.
 Bayes' Theorem says that normalized likelihood is a symmetric quantity: